are the products of human creativity

 choreographer is one who creates choreographies by practicing the art of

-choreography, a process known as choreographing.
-Choreography is used in a
+choreography, a process known as choreographing, which is composing a

 variety of fields, including musical theater, cheerleading,